coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.26 =
+* Fix: bug with Combine processor for working on PHP7+.
+* Fix: Remove Deprecated bugs in library of RSS Destination add-on.
+* Improve: Add new option in Get Image processor to force only downloading files which have mime as image.

 = 1.25 =
 * Improve: Add new button in Settings page to restore the configurations of WPPipes to default value.
 * Improve: Add new button in All Pipes page to create tables in case they are missing after installing.